tarasowski/lambdacast-pocketguide/001-episode-fp-overview.md

   * map :: Functor f => (a -> b) -> f a -> f b
   * filter : Filterable f => (a -> Bool) -> f a -> f a
   * reduce : Foldable f => (b -> a -> b) -> b -> f a -> b

+* map, filter, reduce share something in common.
+They take a function. map, filter, reduce is a higher order function, because it takes another function.

+* Lambda: a function that you define as a program is running.
+You can write the function inline.
+FP languages generally use a lot of lambdas.

+* There is a lot of benefits you can get through dynamic typing.
+But many benefits you can only get in static typed languages.

+> Type system in Elm, Haskell is not getting in your way.
+It's not like in Java.
+Wher you need all these crazy patterns.
+Everything of all patterns in Gang of Four book  becomes obsolete.
+As Eric Elliot said, the only good thing is the part about object composition, that can be used and applied.

+* In JavaScript you can solve everything with functions.
+You don't need all the patterns that are important in the imperative languages. (to me forget: forget the patterns)

+* A side effect when a function changes something outside of itself (it's scope).
+Like making http calls, priting to the console, writing to the database.
+You can't tell if a function was run.
+Any mutation of a state (global variable) is a side-effect.